megvii-research/PMN/README.md

 ![Pipeline](images/github/pipeline.png)
 * We present a learnability enhancement strategy to reform paired real data according to noise modeling.
 Our strategy consists of two efficient techniques: shot noise augmentation (SNA) and dark shading correction (DSC).
 * SNA improves the precision of data mapping by increasing the data volume.
 Benefiting from the increased data volume, the mapping can promote the denoised images with clear texture.
 * DSC reduces the complexity of data mapping by reducing the noise complexity.
-Benefiting from the reduced noise complexity, the mapping can promote the denoised images with exact colors.
+Benefiting from the reduced noise complexity, the mapping can promote the denoised images with exact colors.

 ![Ablation](images/github/ablation.png)